 Performs responsibilities for infection control, hazardous materials, safety, security, and emergency preparedness.

-Demonstrates effective, communication methods and skills, following appropriate lines of authority (chain of command).
+Demonstrates effective communication methods and skills, following appropriate lines of authority (chains of command).

 Communicates with patients, families and team members to ensure the occurrence of effective therapeutic interventions, and to ensure safe patient care.

 Knowledge of and ability to apply professional nursing principles, practices, procedures, and techniques to outpatients with a wide variety of conditions from pediatrics to geriatrics.